A simple explanation

 You can expect to have regular blood tests to monitor the amount of inflammation in your blood and to monitor the effect of any treatment you will be given.
 X rays will be taken from time to time and you may also have ultrasound scans and MRI scans.

 If you have psoriasis and or psoriatic arthritis it means that it is highly likely you will have a genetic predisposition.
-It is possible that other close family members will have it to i.e. brother, father, grandfather etc but this doesn’t always follow.
+It is possible that other close family members will have it too such as sibling, parent, grandparent etc. but this doesn’t always follow.
 Developing the condition has nothing to do with your lifestyle, not looking after yourself, physical job etc.